What to expect when your iOS/iPadOS app is managed by app protection policies

 Use apps with multi-identity support

-Apps that support multi-identity let you use different accounts (work and personal) to access the same apps.
+Apps that support multi-identity let you use different work and personal accounts to access the same apps.
 App protection policies, like entering a device PIN, are activated when users access these apps in a work or school context.

 - Learn more about the apps that support app protection and multi-identity with Intune.

 Manage user accounts on the device

 Intune app protection policies limit users to one managed work or school account per app.
 App protection policies don't limit the number of unmanaged accounts a user can add.

 - If a user attempts to add a second managed account, the user is asked to select which managed account to use.
 If the user adds the second account, the first account is removed.